 Practical Information for New Graduate Students in Mathematics

 Welcome to UBC Mathematics!
-This document contains practical advice for students entering graduate studies at UBC in September 2014.
+This document contains practical advice for students entering graduate studies at UBC.
 The years ahead will be full of challenge, stimulation, learning, and achievement.
 The tips below should help you get this adventure off to a smooth start.
 Two checklists below summarize what needs to be done right away or immediately after you arrive.
 Details about each action item appear later in this writeup.

 Before You Arrive

 When You Get Here

 Here are supporting details for the items in the checklists above, and some additional tips.
 They are organized thematically, not chronologically, in sections that capture most of the necessities of life: academics, immigration and employment, family, food, housing, transportation, health, and community.

 Academics and Work Environment